 There are many technology options for each capability in the blueprint.
 Having practical experience with many of them, we will give several examples in the table below: one based on open source stack, one based on 3rd party paid products and services, and one based on cloud services of the three major cloud providers: Amazon AWS, Google Cloud, and Microsoft Azure.

-Building an analytical data platform with all the necessary capabilities may seem like a daunting task.
+Building an analytics platform with all the necessary capabilities may seem like a daunting task.
 No one wants to spend months building a core platform from scratch, learning, and making mistakes in the process.
 The “speed to insights” is too important.

-At Grid Dynamics we help companies large and small build a robust platform from scratch, upgrade their existing lakes into enterprise-ready analytical data platforms, and migrate their data lakes to the cloud while upgrading them.
-Whether you want to build a platform from scratch, migrate on-premise data to the cloud, or upgrade an existing cloud platform, we can recommend the best technology stack depending on the current state of the business and plan the journey towards the analytical data platform together.
+At Grid Dynamics we help companies large and small build a robust platform from scratch, upgrade their existing lakes into enterprise-ready analytics platforms, and migrate their data lakes to the cloud while upgrading them.
+Whether you want to build a platform from scratch, migrate on-premise data to the cloud, or upgrade an existing cloud platform, we can recommend the best technology stack depending on the current state of the business and plan the journey towards the analytics platform together.

-To further speed up the implementation of the core platform, we have implemented a number of accelerators for the entire platform and specific capabilities such as data quality, data monitoring, anomaly detection, and machine learning.
+To further speed up the implementation of the core platform, we have implemented a number of starter kits for the entire platform and specific capabilities such as data quality, data monitoring, anomaly detection, and machine learning.

-At Grid Dynamics we’ve helped Fortune-1000 companies across industries design, implement, and upgrade their existing cloud analytical data platform or migrate an on-premise platform to the cloud.
-Reach out to us to schedule a briefing or workshop to explore more details of the capabilities of modern analytical data platforms, technology options, cloud migration journeys, and optimized paths to upgrade.
+At Grid Dynamics we’ve helped Fortune-1000 companies across industries design, implement, and upgrade their existing cloud analytics platform or migrate an on-premise platform to the cloud.
+Reach out to us to schedule a briefing or workshop to explore more details of the capabilities of modern analytics platforms, technology options, cloud migration journeys, and optimized paths to upgrade.